 An affiliate program is a company’s initiative for performance-based marketing.
-In this model, the partners, known as affiliates, get rewarded for each customer they bring in.
+In this model, the partners, or so-called affiliates, get rewarded for each customer they bring in.

-Referral marketing is a strategy to get more sales in through referrals, often generated by current customers.
+Referral marketing is a strategy to get more sales through referrals, often generated by current customers.

-In contrast to an affiliate program, referral marketing is usually done with subscriptions, coupons, or discounts as incentives to attract more customers, whereas affiliate programs usually pay per sale or trial started.
+In contrast to an affiliate program, referral marketing is usually done with subscriptions, coupons or discounts as incentives to attract more customers, whereas affiliate programs typically pay per sale or trial started.

-Another big difference between the two is that referral marketing is usually done through word of mouth by current customers and product enthusiasts.
+Another big difference is that referral marketing is usually done through word of mouth by current customers and product enthusiasts.

-Affiliates, on the other hand, are professional marketers who use marketing strategies such as SEO and PPC to generate conversions.
-Check our article referral program vs. affiliate program to understand their difference.
+On the other hand, Affiliates are professional marketers who use marketing strategies such as SEO and PPC to generate conversions.
+You can read more about the differences between a referral program and an affiliate program here.

 In the traditional sense, a reseller sells products as if they are his own.

 You can think of resellers as official distributors of products or services provided by other companies.
-The end client purchases services from the reseller and doesn’t deal with the company providing the products or services directly – it’s the reseller who does.
+The end client purchases services from the reseller.

 Resellers also usually provide additional services for the clients and get the products at a discount price from the supplier, maximizing their own profit margin.

-Which of these programs is the best fit for you depends on the product or service you sell, the market, and your business model.
+Which of these programs fits the best for you depends on the product or service you sell, the market and your business model.